-Audition requirements: For more information about specific audition requirements, such as the kind of pieces you should play, please take a look at the relevant Department page, in the 'Audition Requirements' area.
-Remember also to create your Acceptd profile after you've made your UCAS Conservatoires application.
+For more information about specific audition requirements, such as the kind of pieces you should play (or present if you are a composer), please take a look at the relevant Department page and on our video auditions page.

 Whether you have learning difficulties, mobility problems or a long-term health condition, we want you to feel that you have the support you need to audition at the Academy.

 When filling out your UCAS Conservatoires application, please let us know of any disabilities by using the drop-down menu on the form.

 After your application has been processed, the Academy Registry will contact you before the audition to find out how we can assist you.

 If you have any questions in the meantime, please feel free to get in touch by email email@example.com.